peterthomassen/draft-ietf-dnsop-cds-consistency/draft-ietf-dnsop-cds-consistency.md

 Parent-side entities (e.g. Registries, Registrars) can use these records to update the corresponding records of the delegation.

-A common method for discovering these signals is to periodically query them from the child zone ("polling").
-For CSYNC, this is described in [@!RFC7477] Section 3.1 which advocates limiting queries to just one authoritative nameserver.
+For ingesting CSYNC records, [@!RFC7477] Section 3.1 advocates that Parental Agents limit queries to just one authoritative nameserver (as typically done in normal resolution).
 The corresponding Section 6.1 of [@!RFC7344] (CDS/CDNSKEY) contains no
-such provision for how specifically polling of these records should be done.
+provision for how specifically queries for these records should be done.

-Implementations are thus likely to retrieve records from just one authoritative server, typically by directing queries towards a trusted validating resolver.
+Retrieving records from just one authoritative server (e.g., by directing queries towards a trusted validating resolver) works fine when all is in order.
-While that may be fine if all authoritative nameservers are controlled by the same entity (typically the Child DNS Operator), it does pose a problem as soon as multiple providers are involved.
-(Note that it is generally impossible for the parent to determine whether all authoritative nameservers are controlled by the same entity.)
+However, problems may arise if CDS/CDNSKEY/CSYNC record sets are inconsistent across authoritative nameservers, either because they are out of sync (e.g., during a KSK rollover), or because they are not controlled by the same entity (e.g., in a multi-signer setup [@?RFC8901]).

-In such cases, CDS/CDNSKEY/CSYNC records retrieved "naively" from one nameserver only may be entirely inconsistent with those of other authoritative servers.
-When no consistency check is done, each provider may unilaterally trigger a roll of the DS or NS record set at the parent.
+In such cases, if CDS/CDNSKEY/CSYNC records are retrieved from one nameserver only ("naively", without a consistency check), each nameserver can unilaterally trigger an update of the delegation's DS or NS record set.

-As a result, adverse consequences can arise in conjunction with the multi-signer scenarios laid out in [@?RFC8901], both when deployed temporarily (during a provider change) and permanently (in a redundant multi-provider setup).
-For example, a single provider may (accidentally or maliciously) cause another provider's trust anchors and/or nameservers to be removed from the delegation.
+For example, a single provider in a multi-signer setup may (accidentally or maliciously) cause another provider's trust anchors and/or nameservers to be removed from the delegation.
+This can occur both when the multi-signer configuration is temporary (during a provider change) and when it is permanent (for redundancy).
+In any case, a single provider should not be in the position to remove the other providers' records from the delegation.

-Similar breakage can occur when the delegation has lame nameservers.
+Similar breakage can occur when the delegation has lame nameservers, where an attacker may illegitimately initialize a DS record set and then manipulate the delegation's NS record set at will.
 More detailed examples are given in (#scenarios).

-A single provider should not be in the position to remove the other providers' records from the delegation.
+For a CDS/CDNSKEY/CSYNC consumer, it is generally impossible to estimate the impact of a requested delegation update unless all of the child's authoritative nameservers are inspected.
+At the same time, applying an automated delegation update "MUST NOT break the current delegation" ([@!RFC7344], Section 4.1), i.e., it MUST NOT hamper availability or validatability of the Child's resolution.

-To address this issue, this document specifies that parent-side entities MUST ensure that the updates indicated by CDS/CDNSKEY and CSYNC record sets are consistent across all of the child's authoritative nameservers, before taking any action based on these records.
+This document therefore specifies that parent-side entities MUST ensure that the updates indicated by CDS/CDNSKEY and CSYNC record sets are consistent across all of the child's authoritative nameservers, before taking any action based on these records.